dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

    * CleanNvram.efi
       * We'll be using OpenCore's built-in function
    * VerifyMsrE2.efi
-      * Used for [verifying MSR lock](/extras/msr-lock.md), for install we can igore
+      * Used for [verifying MSR lock](/extras/msr-lock.md), for install we can ignore

 A cleaned up EFI:

 ![Clean EFI](https://i.imgur.com/2INJYol.png)

-Now you can place **your** necessary fimrware drivers(.efi) from AppleSupportPkg into the _Drivers_ folder and Kexts/ACPI into their respective folders.
+Now you can place **your** necessary firmware drivers(.efi) from AppleSupportPkg into the _Drivers_ folder and Kexts/ACPI into their respective folders.
 Please note that UEFI drivers from Clover are not supported with OpenCore!\(EmuVariableUEFI, AptioMemoryFix, OsxAptioFixDrv, etc\).
 Please see the [Clover firmware driver conversion](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/clover-conversion/clover-efi.md) for more info on supported drivers and those merged into OpenCore.

 Here's what a populated EFI can look like: